 Following these instructions will prevent your bed sheets from wearing out too soon:

 Hot water is a no-no for linen.
 How about soaking for too long?
-Still a no. To stop its fibers from becoming constricted and weak (which ruins its shape too), lukewarm water is all that’s required when you wash linen.
+Still a no. To stop its natural fibers from becoming constricted and weak (which ruins its shape too), lukewarm water is all that’s required when you wash linen.
 And a little bit in between lukewarm to room temperature than the opposite.

 An important note to remember is that it shouldn’t go beyond the 40 degrees Celsius (104° Fahrenheit) mark.
 In case you’re not able to use a thermometer, you can always simply decide on what you feel is skin-safe.
 Dip your elbow in the wash-water.
 If it’s warm, yet not too warm to be scalded, you’ll be good.

 For linen whose care label states that it wasn’t pre-washed, expect for it to undergo some form of fabric shrinking when you wash them for the first time after purchase.
 This is normal, so there’s no need to fret and furrow your brows.

 Once you’re through with the said first wash, as long as you follow our washing tips, you shouldn’t have any problem maintaining your linen sheets’ structural integrity from here on out.

 The answer is the latter.
 Linens are exquisitely soft, and they only get softer with time.
 A fabric softener is unnecessary while washing linen duvet cover of yours or the other precious beddings.
 Not to mention (but “yes”, to mention) how many commercial fabric softeners today have too-strong chemicals that may wear down the natural fiber in the long run.

 Pro Tip: You can use wool dryer balls with a few drops of essential oil on them to give a beautiful scent to your sheets without compromising on durability.